 What is Fill Sand?

 Fill sand is a common material used in both residential and commercial construction projects.
-Just as its name suggests, it’s a substance comprised of very fine particles of rock.
-These particles may have broken down into sand naturally over time, or may have been run through crushing machines several times.
+Just as its name suggests, it’s a substance comprised of excellent particles of rock.
+These particles may have broken down into sand naturally over time or may have been run through crushing machines several times.
 Having been sifted down to the smallest sizes, fill sand has a very high compaction rating.
-A slightly coarser version of it is also called PG&E sand, because it’s made for utility companies such as Pacific Gas & Electric Co. to backfill trenches.
+A slightly coarser version of it is also called PG&E sand because it’s made for utility companies such as Pacific Gas & Electric Co. to backfill trenches.

 What is Fill Dirt?

 Just as commonly used, fill dirt is typically sourced from the subsoil that sits at least six inches below the surface, under the topsoil.
 It does not contain any organic or biological components that will eventually decompose, which means it’s unlikely to shift and settle over time.
 After the dirt has been collected, it is sifted multiple times to remove rocks and debris.
 This is why it’s also called clean fill.